danielmhair/angular-base-application/session-1-notes.md

     - Object
       - Just like a class, but its an "instance"
         - Classes are like a structure - So you make a Dog class, but that isn't a real dog, it just describes the dog.
 The object is an actual dog.
 It has a real name, a real type, etc.
-- Learning through Chrome's console
-  1. Open Google Chrome
-  2. Press CTRL+SHIFT+I or right click anywhere on the page and click "Inspect Element"
-  3. Click on the "Console" tab
-- Debugging in Chrome or VS Code
-  1. Install Chrome extension for VS Code
-  2. Create a debug point
-  3. Press `F5` or click "Debug" => "Start Debugging"
-- Decide on first app
-- Separate app into multiple pieces/components.
-- Describe next steps to learn